jcwright77/engaging_cluster_howto/README.md

   -   Getting an interactive job, one node

         `srun -p sb.q -I -N 1 -c 1 --pty -t 0-00:05 /bin/bash`
         where `sb.q` is the partition you want to use.
-Note quicktest has a 15min limit.
+Note quicktest has a 15min limit. `-N "num nodes" -c "cores-per-node"`
   -   Request 16 cores on a node
         `salloc -N 1 -n 16 -p sched_any_quicktest --time=0:15:00 --exclusive`